There are many different kinds of operator including:

 We have the statutory discretion to decide how long an operator's licence should last, up to a maximum of five years, based on the circumstances of each individual case.
 We take into account all the circumstances of an application, including the possibility of future regulatory changes, when considering the length of any licence issued.
-For example, we may decide that issuing a one year licence is appropriate where the applicant is yet to demonstrate they are able to meet the new regulations in the near future.

 You will be asked to provide some personal details in order that we can create an account for you and issue you with the required pack.